Al-Muhandis/ShellRemoteBot/README.md

 ## Description of the ShellRemoteBot

-Helps you work with your server (or remote computer) via telegram bot emulating terminal operations (sh for Linux and cmd for Windows).
+Helps you work with your server (or remote computer) via telegram bot emulating terminal operations (sh for Linux and cmd for Windows) and a file manager functionality.

 It is possible to work in the terminal from under any user in OS.
 You can configure access to several telegram users or only for You.